semrush/intergalactic/website/docs/patterns/modal-content/modal-content.md

 @## Buttons

 Modal window must have a CTA or main button.
 The "Cancel" button and "Close" icon are optional, but recommended.

+We also recommend you to use controls with L size in modal windows.

 @## Dual-zone modal window